liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/05-tuning.markdown

 Proper scaling and tuning of an Elasticsearch cluster primarily depends on the type of indexes it holds and how they're intended to be used.
-Since @product@ is a flexible development platform, no two applications will index and search for data in exactly the same way.
+Since @product@ is a flexible development platform, no two applications index and search for data in exactly the same way.
 Read the
 [definitive Elasticsearch guide](https://www.elastic.co/guide/en/elasticsearch/guide/master/distributed-cluster.html),
 and understand the differences between [indexing-intensive applications](https://www.elastic.co/guide/en/elasticsearch/reference/master/tune-for-indexing-speed.html)